 - Breakfast 7am–9am | Daily

 - Dinner 4pm–6pm | Daily

-Vending machines are on the first floor near the Emergency entrance and dining center.
+Vending machines are on the first floor near the Emergency entrance and near the dining room and the waiting area.
 Water and ice machines, microwaves and toaster ovens are available 24 hours a day.

 Visit Welia Health’s gift shop for a wide variety of trendy gifts, necessities and snack items.
 Located near Mora hospital’s main entrance, the shop is managed entirely by volunteers, with proceeds funding scholarships and numerous other items needed throughout the hospital and community.